 DART is determined using the same formula as TRC except that the numerator is the total number of cases with work days missed, worked with restrictions, or where transfers were necessary to continue work as a result of an on-the-job injury/illness.
 During the past three years, ORAU has achieved a DART score of 0.05 which compares extremely well to the industry average of 1.3*.

 For more information about ORAU’s safety culture and safety program, please contact , Environment, Safety and Health, at 865.576.3336.

 *Comparable rates for general industry as published by the U.S. Dept. of Labor (2006 NAICS code 5419)

-The DOE Legacy of Stars Site Award (shown here) recognizes ORAU for maintaining its Star level status through the continued pursuit of safety and health excellence, the implementation of outstanding outreach and mentoring efforts, and by maintaining a recordable injury rate that is 75 percent better than the average of comparable U.S. businesses.
-ORAU earned the Legacy of Stars Award in 2008, 2009 and 2010.
+The DOE Legacy of Stars Site Award (shown above) recognizes ORAU for maintaining its Star level status through the continued pursuit of safety and health excellence, the implementation of outstanding outreach and mentoring efforts, and by maintaining a recordable injury rate that is 75 percent better than the average of comparable U.S. businesses.
+In 2014, ORAU earned its third consecutive Legacy of Stars Award.